-The following are systems and methods of play that I've come across or have seen in use. *
+The following are systems and methods of play that I've come across or

 In this case "safe" means a low level of risk.
 There is no sure bet in gambling.